Growing up playing soccer, I could never understand why my coaches would force us to spend so much of our valuable practice time doing passing drills.

 - Header: Often used for clearing and shooting, but can be a creative passing move.

-- Body: Use any part of the body to deflect the ball into the path you desire.
+- Body: Use any body part to deflect the ball into your desired path.

 What does passing mean in soccer?